pytorch/torchtune/torchtune/data/img_gen_data.rfc.md

 - Regarding loading the TSV/Parquet/whatever data file, should we just rely on huggingface's `load_dataset` like we currently do in `SFTDataset`?
 It keeps the code simpler, but it makes the user leave torchtune and go read the huggingface docs, which is overkill if they just have some simple JSON file we could easily load ourselves.
 - In addition to absolute image paths in the data file, we should probably support image paths relative to the dataset folder, because it would be super annoying if you had to regenerate your data file any time to move the dataset to a new location.
 - There's currently some potentially unnecessary fields in the config.
 For example with Flux models, the model determines the image size and the T5 tokenizer sequence length.
 Is it better to pass this information to the image transform and model transform, respectively?
 Which complicates the code but lowers the chance of user error.
 Or is it better to have the user define these values in the dataset config and tokenizer config, respectively?
 Which puts the burden on the user to match what the model expects.
 - Should we add scripts/utilities for inspecting the dataset?
-It's nice to see a preview of what a batch looks like, especially when you're messing around with like color jitter and other hard-to-configure image augmentations.
+It's nice to see a preview of what a batch looks like, especially when you're messing around with color jitter and other hard-to-configure image augmentations.

 # Other
 - Naming of the image-text dataset builders/classes?
 Maybe the more verbose `image_caption_dataset_for_image_generation` is better to make it clear that this is NOT for something like finetuning a VLM to do image captioning (although maybe it could be generalized to the point where it can also do lists of Message objects and therefore can be used for whatever purpose).